nshaibu/formax/README.md

 ## Model Formatters

-Model formatters in pydantic-mini define how a model is loaded from and dumped to external representations such as `JSON`, `dicts`, `CSV`, or custom formats like `YAML` or `TOML`.
+Model formatters in formax define how a model is loaded from and dumped to external representations such as `JSON`, `dicts`, `CSV`, or custom formats like `YAML` or `TOML`.

 They operate at the model boundary and are responsible for full-model serialization and deserialization.